westrany/Data-Scrubbing-and-Cleaning-for-Improved-Analysis/README.md

 3. **Data Cleaning:**

-      • Use DataCleaner's functionality to replace missing values with the mode or median on a column-wise basis.
+      • Used DataCleaner's functionality to replace missing values with the mode or median on a column-wise basis.

-      • Encode categorical variables using appropriate methods provided by DataCleaner.
+      • Encoded categorical variables using appropriate methods provided by DataCleaner.

       • Remove rows with missing values using DataCleaner's automated features.